-At December 31, 2021, American Entertainment Properties Corp. ("AEPC"), a wholly-owned corporate subsidiary of Icahn Enterprises, which includes all or parts of our Automotive, Food Packaging, Metals, Pharma, Home Fashion and Real Estate segments had U.S federal net operating loss carryforwards of approximately \$2.9 billion with expiration dates from 2024 through unlimited carryforward periods.
-Additionally, AEPC and its corporate subsidiaries had foreign net operating loss carryforwards of \$29 million with an unlimited carryforward period and less than \$1 million with a 5-year carryforward period.
+At December 31, 2022, American Entertainment Properties Corp. ("AEPC"), a wholly-owned corporate subsidiary of Icahn Enterprises, which includes all or parts of our Automotive, Food Packaging, Pharma, Home Fashion and Real Estate segments had U.S. federal net operating loss carryforwards of approximately \$3.0 billion with expiration dates from 2024 through unlimited carryforward periods.
+Additionally, AEPC and its corporate subsidiaries had foreign net operating loss carryforwards of \$22 million with an unlimited carryforward period.

-At December 31, 2021, CVR Energy had state income tax credits of \$26 million, which are available to reduce future state income taxes.
-These credits, if not used, will begin expiring in 2036.
+At December 31, 2022, CVR Energy had state income tax credits of \$9 million, which are available to reduce future state income taxes.
+These credits have an indefinite carryforward period.